Transfers news: Hazard 'not a Galactico yet' but hopes to help Real Madrid back to glory days | Goal.com

 Hazard has played down assumptions that he considers himself a member of the elite group of players who bear the moniker, such as Ballon d’Or holder Luka Modric, but professed a desire in his first press conference at the club to scale such heights.

-“I'm not a "Galácitco", not yet, [though] I hope to be one day,” the Belgian stated.
+“I'm not a "Galactico", not yet, [though] I hope to be one day,” the Belgian stated.
 “I'm Eden Hazard and everything I've done is in the past [does not count].

 “It's true Real Madrid [has] won a lot of titles and [that] the last year hasn't been so good.
 That happens in football.